 The 10.5-acre Elizabethan Gardens in Manteo feature over 500 different plant species in a serene environment.
-The beautiful grounds are full of historic herbs, hydrangeas, 85 varieties of camellias, and the rose garden.
+The beautiful grounds are full of historic herbs, hydrangeas, 85 varieties of camellias, and a rose garden.

 While exploring the rose garden, find Queen Elizabeth II’s rose from Windsor Castle’s 1976 royal rose garden.

-Amongst the elaborate gardens locate the ancient live oak that dates back to when the first colonists landed on the Outer Banks in 1585.
+Among the elaborate gardens is the ancient live oak that dates back to when the first colonists landed on the Outer Banks in 1585.
 The pet-friendly gardens are open year-round, except for February.